Wolves of Ashta: First hunting strategy

-Death of the first wolf
+Killing of the first wolf

 A fortnight after the unsuccessful strategy had been mobilised, a farmer named “Dr. Haidar”, who was a friend of Yadav the Collector, went alone to the hills near the village of Amla Mazzu, where he knew the man-eater sometimes frequented.
 After finding a cavern containing two wolf pups, Haidar left for the village of Pardhikhera, where he asked assistance from the local Pardhi chieftain Rajaram.
 The Pardhis were skilled trappers, and gladly assisted in the hunt by digging a small pit about 1.2 to 1.8 m wide outside the den.
 The pit was covered in vegetation, with the two pups tied to a pole near it.
 When the sun reached its western horizon, the she-wolf returned, and upon seeing its pups, rushed into the trap, where it was immediately killed by the Pardhis.
-The she-wolf's pups were later adopted by the Pardhis.
+The wolf pups were later adopted by the Pardhis.
 Although upon examination, the she-wolf's stomach contents were shown to contain strands of human hair and fragments of human bone, the animal was smaller than what had been described by witnesses and estimations on the previous attacker's tracks.
 It was concluded from that point on that a whole pack rather than a solitary animal was involved in the killings.
-This was confirmed when a month after the first child killings were reported, a sadhu in the Dodi Plateau was attacked while sleeping outside his temple of Shiva.
-He managed to fight off the wolf by placing a burning ember from a nearby fire onto its face, causing the animal to retreat.
+This was confirmed when, a month after the first child killings being reported, a sadhu in the Dodi Plateau was attacked while sleeping outside his temple of Shiva.
+He managed to fight off the wolf by throwing a burning ember from a nearby fire onto its face, causing the animal to retreat.
 The sadhu survived, though with a large laceration on his left shoulder.

-Death of the second wolf
+Killing of the second wolf

-A hunter of Bhopal by the name of Hafiz-ur-Rahman (Shahzade), a rifle and jeep owner who had killed tigers and a leopard, was drafted to help kill the wolves when a farmer stated that one of the wolves had just killed one of his lambs, and that they could still catch it if they made haste.
+A hunter from Bhopal by the name of Hafiz-ur-Rahman (Shahzade), a rifle and jeep owner who had killed tigers and a leopard, was drafted to help kill the wolves when a farmer stated that one of the wolves had just killed one of his lambs, and that they could still catch it if they made haste.
 After a five-minute car journey following the farmer's directions, the wolf was seen standing over the lamb's body.
-Taking aim with his rifle, Shahzade killed the wolf with one shot.
+Shahzade killed the wolf with one shot.

-After this, Shahzade was rewarded 2,000 Rs and offered a job as a police sub-inspector, but he rejected the job offer.
+After this, Shahzade was rewarded 2,000 Rs and offered a job as a police sub-inspector, but he declined the job offer.